-The second Samples tab contains controls for its pitch and volume level.
+The second Samples tab contains controls for its pitch, volume level and panning.

 Semi lets you transpose the selected layer 36 up to semitones up or down.
 This will affect the length of the sample (if Warp is off).
 This is the same as the Semi field on the first Samples tab.